 There are many social media and networking sites available, some specific to job searching.
 To use these you will need to set up an account with them.

 What you can do on each site varies.
 But, on all of them you can connect with employers and employers can connect with you.
 Here's a few examples:

 - Be aware, potential employers may look at your profile before they offer you a job.
-It’s best to take a look at your own profile and remove any posts and photos that aren’t appropriate
+So, take a look at your own profile and remove any posts and photos that aren’t appropriate

 - You may want to look at your privacy settings and set them to high or set up a separate professional Facebook account for job searching

 - You can use Twitter to follow organisations, hear about potential job opportunities, join in discussions and post messages, which are called 'tweets'

 - You can also search within Twitter and set up news feeds using key words such as 'jobs' to find out if there are any jobs advertised

 - Remember that potential employers may view your Twitter profile and follow your tweets.
 It’s best to ensure that your tweets are appropriate and professional

 - Check out Twitter’s very own job-searching stream TwitJobSearch

 - LinkedIn is a professional networking site where your profile is used to highlight your skills and experiences and work background.
 You can use this site to connect with other professionals, for example, those who work in the same sector as you